 Means within the rows followed by the same lowercase letter(s) do not differ significantly according to Turkey’s multiple comparison test.

+Provide an inclusive explanation for the letters.
+When presented individually or in combination

+Superscript the letters

 Conclusion

 The numbers of feeding punctures on the positive control treatments were significantly lower than observed on the plant extracts treated slips.
 The poor feeding deterrent observed in this study does not imply absence of bioactive compounds in the extract.
 It only suggests that the concentrations used may have been too low for any antifeedant activity against the weevil.
 This observation corroborates earlier report by El-Aswad et al., (2004) that bioactive compounds exhibit varying antifeedant potentials and could be most potent at higher concentrations.
 However, in the toxicity assay, the plant extracts at highest concentration of 40 ppm showed the highest toxicity against C. puncticollis.
 This study accentuates the potential of extracts from Khaya and Trichilia plants and their application in managing sweet potato weevil.